 FAQ Section:

-Q: How do I fix an undetected USB device in Windows 10?
-A: Start with a power cycle, then update USB drivers through Device Manager.
-If that doesn't work, disable USB selective suspend in Power Options and check Disk Management for drive letter issues.
-These steps resolve most Windows 10 USB recognition problems.
+A: Restart the USB by powering off and on, then update USB drivers through Device Manager.
+If necessary, disable USB selective suspend in Power Options and check Disk Management for drive letter problems.
+These solutions will resolve most USB recognition issues on Windows 10.

-Q: How do I force Windows to recognize a USB device?
-A: Open Device Manager, expand Universal Serial Bus controllers, uninstall all USB Root Hub entries, and restart your computer.
-Windows will reinstall all USB drivers automatically.
-This forces a complete refresh of your USB system.
+A: In Device Manager, expand Universal Serial Bus controllers, and remove all USB Root Hub listings.
+Restart the computer, and Windows will reinstall the USB drivers, resetting the USB system.

 Conclusion: